LofiMail/LofiMail/README.md

 *A vibrant, sensory-rich webmail experience*

-# **ColorMail: Open-Source Webmail Redefined**
+# **LofiMail: Open-Source Webmail Redefined**

 ### ✨ **Beautiful.
 Collaborative.
 Non-Profit.**

-Welcome to **ColorMail**, an open-source webmail application dedicated to creating a modern, elegant, and accessible webmail application.
+Welcome to **LofiMail**, an open-source webmail application dedicated to creating a modern, elegant, and accessible webmail application.
 Featuring a modern, uncluttered design, colorful visual cues and integrated also sound features, it ensures every interaction is intuitive and engaging.
 Our mission is to deliver an intuitive email experience while fostering a global community of developers, designers, and enthusiasts.